|June 2009: Hosted Regional Conference on Teen Pregnancy Prevention with

 Pathways/Senderos Day in the State of Connecticut

-March 2002: Center for Law and Social Policy National
+March 2002: participated in the Center for Law and Social Policy National

 Roundtable, Washington, D.C.

-April 1997: Award from Central Connecticut State University,
+April 1997: received an award from Central Connecticut State University,

 Congress of Latin American Students